onnlucky/hotel/readme.txt

 # TODO

+fix ServerSocket ...
+start http library based on io library ... implement print in user code, or have it call toText properly ... when unwinding stacks, resources need to be release, always, also when jumping/continuations continuations should not be allowed to jump if it was moved off-stack (lock/unlock problems)

 add a "static" layer, where the symbol table, gc, and mainloops+locks live allow multiple vm's per loop, and muliple loops per vm (io and gui loops...) handle when to exit...

 bug: tlCallableIs does not know complex user objects, just try and catch not callable?
 bug: { x: 42, x: runtime } is error due to duplicate x

+add {{ foo }} as sugar for { foo: foo } so modules just do {{ publicFn1, publicFn2, ... }}

 idea: private using @, not _ ... and make class a private also classes have @name property, when writing, drop the class pointer in favor of just the @name

-when unwinding stacks, resources need to be release, always, also when jumping/continuations tlFrame needs to know own size, and when copy-on-write is set, should mark its caller as such all tlClass need to describe their own size? would make sense

 add @method arg, arg
 instead of hotel, lets call it volley? .vl? as in task volley ... tvl? or just tl?